jmh-devel/photonic/README.md

 # Access web interface at http://localhost:8080
 ```

+### TODO: conver to go module details since we're not using python as our core library / tooling

 #### **3. Integration Module (Tertiary)**
 ```python
 # Python API for integration with main platform